UnsignedInt8/YoutubeMP3Bot/README.md

 ## Notes

 1).
 Telegram bot has a file size limit for sending in 50MB.
-(In other words, the supported maximum duration of a video is about 1 hour)

 2).
 Default MP3 Bitrate: 128 Kbps